New biomarkers predict outcome of cancer immunotherapy

 However, around half of cancer patients do not respond to immunotherapy, but still have to put up with its side effects.
 A team of researchers from the University of Zurich and the UniversityHos-pital Zurich has now used a novel method to find out which patients are likely to respond positive-ly to immunotherapy.
 The researchers were able to identify biomarkers in the blood that indicate whether the therapy is highly likely to be effective even before treatment is commenced.

-"The blood counts of patients should be analyzed for these biomarkers when making a decision about immunotherapy.
-This will dramatically increase the share of patients who will benefit from this type of therapy," says Professor Burkhard Becher from the Institute of Experimental Immunol-ogy at UZH.
-"At the same time, it makes it possible to directly move on to different methods in cases where immunotherapy won't work - without losing valuable time."
+"White blood cells of patients should be analyzed for these biomarkers when making a decision about immunotherapy.
+This has the potential to dramatically increase the percentage of patients who will benefit from this type of therapy," says Professor Burkhard Becher from the Institute of Experimental Immunology at UZH.
+"At the same time, it makes it possible to directly move on to different therapy modalities in cases where immunotherapy won't work - without losing valuable time."

 High-dimensional cell analysis